kineticstoolkit/kineticstoolkit_doc/src/numpy_indexing_slicing_filtering_1d.md

 ## 📄 Conditional filtering

-In section [](numpy_arithmetics_and_comparisons.md), we learned how to generate an array of booleans by comparing an array to a number using comparison operators such as `==`, `<`, `>=`, etc. These comparisons, combined with array filtering, make a powerful way to filter an array.
+In section [](numpy_arithmetics_and_comparisons.md), we learned how to generate arrays of bool by comparing an array to a number using comparison operators such as `==`, `<`, `>=`, etc. These comparisons make a powerful way to filter an array.
 For example, to keep every data of an array that is positive:

 ```{code-cell} ipython3
 to_keep = data >= 0  # Create a boolean mask of the values to keep